-Complete and submit the application, with a nonrefundable fee of $45, early in the senior year.
-Freshman candidates are urged to initiate the application process as soon as possible for the fall semester.
+Complete and submit the application, with a nonrefundable fee of $45, early in your senior year.
+May/June high school graduates are urged to initiate the application process as soon as possible for the FALL SEMESTER.
 Final dates for receiving applications in the Office of Admissions for any entry period are subject to change without notice, applications will be considered by the Office of Admissions on a rolling basis.
 The applicant will be notified within 2-3 business days after the application is complete.

 *Shippensburg University subscribes to the CEEB fee waiver program.
 This program provides waivers for those students for whom the fee is judged a hardship.
 Students should request submission of the fee waiver form through their high school counselor.